UAF Bristol Bay Campus: History

-Since 1985, BBC has been serving the 33 remote Bristol Bay villages on the Alaskan mainland which are scattered over a 55,000 square mile area (the size of Ohio).
+Since 1985, BBC has been serving the 40 remote Bristol Bay villages on the Alaskan mainland which are scattered over a 55,000 square mile area (the size of Ohio).
 In July 2015, the Campus was asked by the UAF administration to oversee higher education services in the islands of the Aleutian-Pribilof region, which was previously served through the Fairbanks-based Interior-Aleutians Campus (now renamed the UAF Interior Alaska Campus).

-Mission

-BBC is committed to knowledge-based education of rural Alaskans.
-It affects social and economic change of the communities it serves by enriching the quality of life for students through learning.